June 2026 · The Millionaire Mindset · Qualped Corp

 Stock · Unsplash

 Every evening at the dinner table, Sara Blakely's father asked his children the same question: what did you fail at today?
-An empty answer disappointed him.
-A spectacular failure earned a high-five.
-The lesson, repeated for years, redefined the word entirely — in the Blakely household failure did not mean a bad outcome; it meant not trying.
-By the time she was an adult, the fear that paralyzes most aspiring founders had simply been trained out of her.
+An empty answer disappointed him; a real attempt earned a celebration.
+The lesson redefined the word entirely — in the Blakely household, failure did not mean a bad outcome, it meant not trying.
+By adulthood, the fear that paralyzes most aspiring founders had simply been trained out of her.

 She needed it.
-Born in Clearwater, Florida, in 1971, Blakely wanted to be a lawyer like her father but could not score high enough on the LSAT.
-She ended up selling fax machines door-to-door — a job that is essentially a full-time education in rejection.
-The idea for Spanx came from a personal frustration: she wanted a smoothing undergarment that did not exist, so she cut the feet off a pair of pantyhose and decided to build the real thing.
+Wanting to be a lawyer like her father, she couldn't score high enough on the LSAT and ended up selling fax machines door-to-door — essentially a full-time education in rejection.
+The idea for Spanx came from a personal frustration: she wanted a smoothing undergarment that did not exist, so she cut the feet off a pair of pantyhose and set out to build the real thing.

 The two-year no

-In 2000, at twenty-seven, she invested her $5,000 in life savings and started the company.
-Manufacturers turned her away for two years.
-Lacking money for a patent attorney, she wrote the initial patent application herself.
-The persistence is inseparable from the upbringing — she had been rehearsing for exactly this kind of sustained rejection since childhood.
+In 2000 she invested her $5,000 in savings and started the company.
+Manufacturers turned her away for two years; lacking money for a patent attorney, she wrote the initial application herself.
+In 2012, Forbes named her the youngest self-made female billionaire in the world.
+In 2021 she sold a majority stake to Blackstone in a deal that valued Spanx at about $1.2 billion.

 $5,000Starting capital